yogeshkhatri1989/chat-app/README.md

 - Message Limit is not added, so all messages for the selected user are rendered.
 - No auth, so username is itself being used as authorization token.
+- Users list is not sorted as per latest message